 The eagerness of the Catholic Church to affirm its adherence to unchanging doctrine in the face of multiple Lutheran, Calvinist, Anglican and Anabaptist experiments of the 16th century – followed by the explosion of denominations and new interpretations of Christian truth in the following centuries – created a tendency to maintain the use of Latin in the liturgy.
 This continued not only up through the 19th century, where Latin was still a learned tongue understood by the educated (even Marx could read Latin and Greek!), but beyond it into the 20th.
 By then, however, the language had receded into a dark corner of the modern mind, accessible only to classicists and Catholic theologians.
 The rest of the public was out of linguistic reach.
 The habit of only whispering parts of the Mass merely underscored this measured retreat from the duties and toils of translation.

-Inevitably the Church in the Latin tradition has allowed its liturgical texts – not only in the laity’s, but also in the altar’s missals – to finally be translated into the world’s tongues (still monitored by Rome, where those “typical” editions continue to hold a place of honor).
+Inevitably the Church in the Latin tradition has allowed its liturgical texts – not only in lay missals but also in those used at the altar – to finally be translated into the world’s tongues (still monitored by Rome, where those “typical” editions continue to hold a place of honor).
 In this they have followed the example of Protestants in making not only the Bible, but also the liturgy, available to the secular ear.
 Of course, some religious communities may opt to maintain the Latin, but they will usually require that their members receive some training in the tongue.
 In general, however, the opening up of the liturgy to the multiple languages of the world has been a huge blessing, and long overdue.

-I have long celebrated the Eucharist in Latin myself (according to the standard formulary of Pope St. Paul VI, which is the current and official “Latin Mass” of the Church).
+For years I celebrated the Eucharist in Latin myself (according to the standard formulary of Pope St. Paul VI, which is the Church’s current and official “Latin Mass”).
 My Latin pronunciation, by the way, is acceptable, but I have also celebrated in French, English, Italian, Spanish, German, and – for the last 30 years – in Portuguese.
 What a joy it is to hear the message of the Gospel and the beauty of the Eucharist reach forth into the morphology, syntax and characteristic meter of more and more of the tongues of the world.
-And there is still work to do, for there are over 6,000 languages in the world!

 It’s a long road from Babel to Pentecost.
 But it is a road the Christian Church, as no other religion on earth, is destined to walk.
-All minds were created to understand, and all mouths foreordained to take upon their lips the words that come from the Word Itself.
+All minds were created to understand, and – exception made of ritual formulas reserved to the ordained clergy – all mouths foreordained to take upon their lips the words that come from the Word Itself.